-A sixth (6th) through twelfth (12th) grade teacher may voluntarily enter into an agreement with the District to teach:

-1) An additional class in place of a planning period; and/or

-2) More than one hundred fifty (150) students per day.
+A sixth (6^{th}) through twelfth (12^{th}) grade teacher may voluntarily enter into an agreement with the District to Formatted: Font color: Auto teach: 1) An additional class in place of a planning period; and/or An additional class in place of a planning period, and of More than one hundred fifty (150) students per day.
 A teacher who agrees to teach more than the maximum number of students per day is still bound by the maximum number of students per class period in the Standards for Accreditation.
 However, instructional time for all certified employees shall not exceed 30 hours per week.
-Certified employees will not be assigned duties beyond seven hours and thirty minutes in a contract workday.
+Certified employees will not be assigned duties Formatted: Font color: Auto beyond seven hours and thirty minutes in a contract workday.
 Scheduled direct instructional time to students will not exceed 30 hours per week.

-A sixth (6^{th}) through twelfth (12^{th}) grade teacher who enters into an agreement with the District shall receive compensation as follows:

-- a) Hourly rate of pay for the loss of a planning period; Certified employees who are requested to teach a sixth period in schools where the normal load is five periods and accept the assignment shall be paid 10% of their base salary for each period above five periods.
-In schools with different normal teaching loads, the certified employees will be paid 10% of their base salary for each period above the normal for that school. - b) and/or - Basic contract that is pro-rated for every additional student they teach over the maximum number of students permitted per day.
+A sixth (6 th) through twelfth (12 th) grade teacher who enters into an agreement with the District shall receive compensation as follows: Formatted: Font color: Auto a) Hourly rate of pay for the loss of a planning period; Certified employees who are requested to teach a Formatted: Font color: Auto sixth period in schools where the normal load is five periods and accept the assignment shall be paid 10% of their base salary for each period above five periods.
+In schools with different normal teaching loads, the certified employees will be paid 10% of their base salary for each period above the normal b) and/or c) Basic contract that is pro-rated for every additional student they teach over the maximum number of students permitted per day.
 A teacher who wishes to volunteer for numbers 1, 2, or both above must enter into a signed agreement with the District prior to the teacher giving up his/her planning period or teaching more than the maximum number of students per day.
 A teacher shall not be eligible to receive compensation until after the agreement has been signed.
 The maximum length of the signed agreement between the teacher and the District shall be for the semester the agreement is signed.

-Neither the District nor the teacher are obligated to:

-- Enter into an agreement; - Renew an agreement; or - Continue an agreement past the semester in which the agreement is signed. - There will be no coercive measures taken to solicit volunteers and there will be no reprisals of any kind taken against any certified employee who chooses not to volunteer.
+Neither the District nor the teacher are obligated to:Enter into an agreement; Renew an agreement; or Continue an agreement past the semester in which the agreement is signed.
+There will be no coercive measures taken to solicit volunteers and there will be no reprisals of any kind Formatted: Font color: Auto taken against any certified employee who chooses not to volunteer.
 The provisions of the Teacher Fair Dismissal Act, A.C.A. § 6-17-1501 et seq., do not apply to an agreement between a teacher and the District entered into under this policy.

-Cross Reference: Personnel Policy Manual (pages 19-20)
+Cross Reference: Personnel Policy Manual (pages 19-20) Legal Reference: A.C.A. § 6-17-812 Date Adopted: Last Revised:

-Date Adopted:

-Last Revised:

-3.51F-VOLUNTARY TEACHING INSTEAD OF PREPARATORY PERIOD AND/OR EXTRA DAILY STUDENTS CONTRACT ADDENDUM

-The School l District (District) and (Teacher) enter into the following contract addendum: 1.
-Teacher has volunteered to teach a class on instead of a preparatory period from through 2.
-District agrees to pay Teacher for the loss of Teacher's preparatory period in the amount of; 3.
-District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in excess of the Standard's maximum daily number of students at the per student per day amount of; 4.
-District agrees to pay teacher 5.
-This addendum between District and Teacher is in addition to and separate from any other contract ٥. between District and Teacher; 6.
-Teacher understands that this agreement is not covered by the Teacher Fair Dismissal Act of 1983 (A.C.A. § 6-17-1501 et seq.); and 7.
-District and Teacher agree that this contract shall be effective for the current semester and that future semesters shall require District and Teacher to enter into a new contract. • Teache er's Signature: Date: Superir ntendent's Signa ture: Date:

-Board I President's Sign ature: Date:

-I egal I References: A.C.A. § 6-17-114

-Legari cicicinees.
-A.C.A. § 6-17-114 A.C.A. § 6-17-812

-71.0.71. § 0-17-012

-Date A dopted:

-Last Re